neil3000/counters/README.md

 ====
 **Counters** is an Android app made using **Kotlin & Jetpack Compose**.

-The app is a multimodule app _(more on that in the [Modules section](#modules))_ which handles depency injection using Hilt and Dagger.
+The app is a **multimodule app** _(more on that in the [Modules section](#modules))_ which handles **depency injection using Hilt and Dagger**.

-The app mostly tries to follow clean architecture & MVMM principles, with the multimodule aspect in mind too.
+The app mostly tries to follow **clean architecture & MVMM principles**, with the multimodule aspect in mind too.

-Backend uses Firebase and Google Cloud (GCP), including Authentication, Firestore Database, Cloud Functions, Firebase Hosting, Cloud Storage, A/B Testing, Crashlytics, ~~Dynamic Links~~ _(not anymore, uses Cloud Functions instead)_, Firebase Performance Monitoring, Remote Config and Analytics.
+Backend uses **Firebase and Google Cloud (GCP)**, including Authentication, Firestore Database, Cloud Functions, Firebase Hosting, Cloud Storage, A/B Testing, Crashlytics, ~~Dynamic Links~~ _(not anymore, uses Cloud Functions instead)_, Firebase Performance Monitoring, Remote Config and Analytics.

-This repository also contains the code of the Cloud Functions that we use with this project _(more on that in the [Cloud Functions section](#cloud-functions))_, notably a Cloud Function-based URL shortener and a system that automatically creates Gitlab issues & sends alerts on our Discord when Firebase Crashlytics raises an issue.
+This repository also contains the code of the **Cloud Functions** that we use with this project _(more on that in the [Cloud Functions section](#cloud-functions))_, notably a Cloud Function-based URL shortener and a system that automatically creates Gitlab issues & sends alerts on our Discord when Firebase Crashlytics raises an issue.

-The images & videos used in the changelog as well as this readme are made using Python and Manim _(more on that in the [Manim section](#manim))_.
+The images & videos used in the changelog as well as this readme are made using **Python and Manim** _(more on that in the [Manim section](#manim))_.

 Table of contents
 ====